-- Business continuity: How will you keep your business running in the wake of an emergency?
+- Business continuity: Determine how you will keep your business running in the wake of an emergency.

-- Information technology and data protection: Plan for how you’ll get your technology back up and running after an emergency.
+- Information technology and data protection: Plan for how you’ll access your information technology systems and electronic data after an emergency.

 - Incident management: Coordinate all the efforts to manage your business’ response to an emergency.

 - Training: Make sure your employees know what to do — just in case.

 Step 4: Conduct Tests and Exercises

 Test and evaluate your plan by conducting a variety of exercises to determine how well-versed your employees are in the plan and how effective it is.
 This phase may help you train personnel on their responsibilities and evaluate the established plans and procedures, says FEMA.